 - From account opening in a bank to managing a claim process in an insurance firm

 - From disbursement of government grants to matching and paying against supplier invoices for a multi-national manufacturer

 - From onboarding an employee to managing your marketing repository

 - And many more use cases – varying from simple to complex business scenarios

-How should one choose the right ECM platform?
+How should one choose the right Enterprise Content Management platform?